 One other concern is that KD might lack many nutrients that benefit gut microbes (phytonutrients, fiber), and include several compounds that could adversely affect the gut microbiota (short-chain fatty acids, artificial sweeteners), but this is an emerging area and the relevance to health and performance is unclear.

 To date, the research to support KD or KS for enhancing the performance or health of any military community is insufficient.
-Military Service Members should leverage the expertise of their unit dietitians to develop individualized nutritional strategies and engage with their human performance team to optimize all aspects of performance.
+Service Members should leverage the expertise of their unit dietitians to develop individualized nutritional strategies and engage with their human performance team to optimize all aspects of performance.
 The military will continue to follow the nutrition regulations published by DoD: “Army Regulation 40–25, OPNAVINST 10110.1/MCO 10110.49, and AFI 44–141: Nutrition and Menu Standards for Human Performance Optimization.”
-The regulation is based on the most up-to-date science and forms the foundational nutritional strategies for our Military Service Members.
+The regulation is based on the most up-to-date science and forms the foundational nutritional strategies for our Service Members.
 However, the evidence for KD promoting a better body composition and mitigating diabetes is quite compelling.
-Ultimately a Military Service Member’s specific health goals and successful performance of mission-essential tasks should drive their diet choices.
+Ultimately a Service Member’s specific health goals and successful performance of mission-essential tasks should drive their diet choices.